lawtronicus/simple_js_app/README.md

     const allPokemon = pokemonRepository.getAll();
     console.log(allPokemon);

+## Finding a Pokémon by Name

+To find all Pokémon that match a particular name, use the findPokemonByName method:

+    const foundPokemon = pokemonRepository.findPokemonByName('Pikachu');
+    console.log(foundPokemon);

 ## Contributing

 While this project is primarily a personal practice project, anyone interested in the code or the approach is free to fork it and experiment on their own.
 Please note that this is a solo project for learning purposes, and as such, I am not looking to accept pull requests or collaborate directly on this repository.
 Feel free to use it as a reference or for inspiration in your own projects!